momonala/image-processing-projects/README.md

-# Computational Photography
+# Images!

-Experiments and algorithms in computational photography!
-I am currently taking the [Udacity computational photography course](https://www.udacity.com/course/computational-photography--ud955) offered at Georgia Tech as CS 6475. .
-Here I will play around with some topics from the course and publish assignments.
+Experiments and algorithms in image processing, computer vision, and computational photography!
+Projects inspired by personal curiosity, classes, and the [Udacity computational photography course](https://www.udacity.com/course/computational-photography--ud955) offered at Georgia Tech as CS 6475.

-### About the Course:

-This class explores how computation impacts the entire workflow of photography, which is traditionally aimed at capturing light from a 3D scene to form a 2D image.
-It covers many techniques for image manipulation, mostly rooted in linear algebra.

 ## Seam Carving